GROWING THE SPORTS WE LOVE

 The WCP represents the pinnacle of the GB Snowsport performance programmes with the primary aim being to ensure medal success for Great Britain at the Olympic Winter Games and Paralympic Winter Games.
 In line with UK Sport regulations membership to the WCP is for those athletes on a confirmed trajectory to be podium competitive at the Olympic Winter Games or Paralympic Winter Games.
-Unfortunately, the WCP is not accessible for athletes competing in Non-Olympic / Paralympic events.
-To ensure continued funding the WCP has annual performance targets agreed with UK Sport with our current medal target range for Beijing 2022 being 3-7 Olympic Medals and 7-11 Paralympic Medals.
-The WCP is currently limited to 27 Olympic and 16 Paralympic places, although this is reviewed annually and can be increased if new medal opportunities are identified.
+The WCP investment is directed by UK Sport, with decisions to fund those disciplines they deem as Podium competitive within the next Olympic cycle.
 Athletes on the WCP receive Athlete Personal Awards (APA) directly from UK Sport in line with their performance attainment to contribute towards their living and sporting costs.

-The WCP is not discipline specific and currently services athletes from all 4 Olympic disciplines (Alpine / Nordic / Snowboard and Freestyle Ski) and 3 Paralympic disciplines (Para Alpine / Para Nordic and Para Snowboard) where agreed performance standards have been attained.
+The WCP currently services athletes from 2 Olympic disciplines (Snowboard and Freestyle Ski) and 2 Paralympic disciplines (Para Alpine and Para Snowboard) where agreed performance standards have been attained.

 The WCP operates at two distinct levels: